shannonwoolis/serendipity-psychology/wp-content/plugins/wp-reviews-plugin-for-google/readme.txt

 The Google Reviews WordPress plugin offers various layouts and styles to choose from and allows for easy integration into any WordPress page.

 * Free usage
 * Display up to 10 Google Reviews
 * 40+ Widget layouts
 * 25+ Pre-designed widget styles
 * 1 Review widget
-* Review filtering
+* Filter reviews by rating
+* Hide any reviews
 * Language support
 * Shortcode integration
 * Keep all reviews in a WordPress database